igor47/blog/_posts/2012-11-05-multitasking-makes-you-dumb.md

-Michigan calls "adaptive executive control" where our brain assigns priorities to the tasks we are performing in parallel.[^3] For instance, when driving and talking in cell phone, our brain assigns a higher priority to responding to our the phone conversation than focusing on the road.
+Michigan calls "adaptive executive control" where our brain assigns priorities to the tasks we are performing in parallel.[^3] For instance, when driving and talking in cell phone, our brain assigns a higher priority to responding to our phone conversation than focusing on the road.
 This deteriorates reaction time to worse than drivers intoxicated over the 0.08% legal limit.[^5]

 ## Multitasking impairs cognitive control